 The areas marked by the light blue arrows (#2) need to show reflected light.
 The light in the reference photo is pretty flat, but it does show reflected light.
 Adding blue reflected light to the areas marked with the blue arrow would give the drawing a brighter look.
 Mix a pale, grayish blue and very light brown, then burnish with white.

 Adding golden reflected light to the areas indicated by the yellow arrows would further enhance the look and feel of a bright day and bring the overall drawing into better balance.

 Develop the details further with more layers of color.
 Increase the difference between light values and dark values, especially in and around the nostril and the line of the mouth.

 Sharpen the edges of the highlight to create the appearance of a wet, curved surface.
 There should also be reflected light from the sky near the brightest highlight.
 Use the same blue used for reflected light in other areas.
 You probably won’t need light umber to tone down the blue.

 Darken the lower lids and add a highlight to the lower lid near the front corner of the eye, then add a subdued reflected light from that highlight.
 This will improve the three-dimensionality of the eye and give it a more life-like appearance.

 My suggestion is to work slowly.
 After each round of layering and/or blending, step back and review the drawing again.
 Since it’s often easier to accurately judge whether or not a drawing is finished by looking at a digital image, you might photograph it and review it on the computer.

 Would You Like a Crit?

 If you enjoyed this crit and would like to have one of your drawings critiqued, send me an email, along with the reference photo and an image of your drawing.
-Images should be between 500 and 720 pixels on the long side and set between 72 and 96 dpi.
+Images should be between 1000 and 2000 pixels on the long side and saved at 200 dpi.